-Key Corridor Plan Themes
+Key Themes

-Many comments addressed similar topics and were grouped together to identify key themes in the public feedback on both the draft and recommended corridor plan.
+Many comments addressed similar topics and were grouped together to identify key themes in the response to the Draft Corridor Plan.
 Many comments addressed multiple topics and were included in each relevant topic count.
-Key themes are identified below, comment counts include comments received on both the draft and recommended plans.
+Key themes are identified below.